AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

         - This doesn't actually do anything since "auto speed" is no longer used (only volumetric speed limiting), but the default value of 80 was confusing people.
     - ***thin_walls_speed*** to **80** (was 30)
     - ***support_material_contact_distance_type*** to "**from filament**" (default) (was "from plane")
+        - Cleaning up.
+I had changed this at one point and don't really know what it does, so default is probably better.
     - ***z_step*** to **0.04** (was default)
         - This doesn't actually do much except affect the number of decimal places in Z moves.
 But some people were driving themselves nuts trying to find the "correct" value to put here, so... here.
     - ***duplicate_distance*** to **6** (default)